Michigan Hummingbirds: Feeders, Nectar & Plants

 • A healthy, chemical‑free yard with native plants will naturally support more insects, which means more high‑quality food for hummingbirds.

-This article shows why you don’t have to choose between a healthy hummingbird garden and effective pest control.
+My article Natural Pest Control Methods for Your Hummingbird Garden shows readers they don’t have to choose between a healthy hummingbird garden and effective pest control.
 It explains exactly how to prevent and manage pests using natural methods—companion planting, encouraging “good bugs,” organic sprays like garlic, pepper, and neem, physical barriers, and smart traps—so they protect their plants without poisoning hummingbirds or the insects they eat.
 It also gives clear, season‑by‑season checklists and safety tips (like where not to spray, how to avoid harming pollinators, and how to keep pest control away from nests and feeders), making it easy to follow even if you’re new to organic gardening.
-If you want fewer pests, stronger plants, and a garden that’s truly safe for hummingbirds from spring through fall, you can learn more here: Natural Pest Control Methods for Your Hummingbird Garden
+If you want fewer pests, stronger plants, and a garden that’s truly safe for hummingbirds from spring through fall, this is the article for you!

 Keep Insects Away From Your Feeder